jakeod99/recipes/README.md

 All versions (past and present) can be seen in the `versions` folder, but for quick access to the current version, see the `current` folder.

+## Questions, Comments, and Suggestions
+If you have any general questions/comments, or if you have any suggestions after perusing, please feel free to open an `issue` [here](https://github.com/jakeod99/recipes/issues).
+Jake will do his best to address what you bring up.
+If you see something in a recipe that seems wrong, it's probably a mistake!
+I would greatly appreciate you alerting me to the specific problem by opening an `issue`.

 ## Development

 ### <a name="gar"></a>Generating a Release